BugSplat-Git/bugsplat-ng/README.md

 })
 ```

 You can also configure BugSplat's logging preferences and provide your own logging implementation.
 Create a provider for BugSplatLogger with useValue set to a new instance of BugSplatLogger.
 Pass one of the BugSplatLogLevel options as the first parameter to BugSplatLogger.
-You can provide an instance of your own custom logger as the second parameter granted it has error, warn, info and log methods.
-If no custom logger is provided console will be used:
+You can provide an instance of your own custom logger as the second parameter granted it has an error, warn, info, and log methods.
+If no custom logger is provided, the console will be used:

 [app.module.ts](https://github.com/BugSplat-Git/bugsplat-ng/blob/master/src/app/app.module.ts)
 ```typescript